 What are headaches?

 Are you bothered by sharp pain or throbbing discomfort in your head?
-Do you sometimes notice it gets worse in times of stress?
-Does it seem to occur every day?
-Headaches—pain or discomfort in the head or scalp—can make it difficult to focus or enjoy many aspects of your life.
+Do your headaches get worse in times of stress?
+Do your headaches occur every day?
+Headaches — pain or discomfort in the head or scalp — can make it difficult to focus or enjoy many aspects of your life.
 Headaches can also affect your mood, making you irritable, distracted, or impatient.

 Most people have an occasional headache that goes away after a short time, and these can happen for a number of different reasons.
 There are several common types of headaches:

-Cluster headaches, which usually occur on only one side of your head and may also cause a watery eye and nasal congestion on that side
+- Cluster headaches, which usually occur on one side of your head and may also cause a watery eye and nasal congestion on that same side

-Migraine headaches, which may be triggered by bright lights or certain foods or smells, and may make you feel sick to your stomach
+- Migraine headaches, which may be triggered by bright lights or certain foods or smells and make you feel nauseated

-Frequent or recurring headaches can be signs of ongoing tension or other medical issues.
-Veterans who have headache symptoms may be experiencing them because of stress or emotional strain, such as experiences in the military, dealing with a job change or family situation, or because of difficult events in the past.
+Frequent or recurring headaches can be signs of ongoing tension, increasing stress, or other medical issues.
+Veterans who have headaches may be experiencing them because of stress or emotional strain, such as specific experiences in the military, a job change, or challenging family situations.
 Overuse of painkillers, withdrawal from drugs or alcohol, overwork, poor sleep, or irregular meals may also cause severe headaches.

 If I’m experiencing headaches, what can I do about it right away?

-Practice relaxation techniques, such as deep breathing or taking a warm shower and releasing the tension in your back, neck, and shoulders.
+- Practice relaxation techniques, such as deep breathing or taking a warm shower and releasing the tension in your back, neck, and shoulders.

 Making some simple changes in your lifestyle can also help you avoid or reduce headaches.